Formed 1924. Wound up 2014.

 In 1966 the legendary “Gentle Giant,” John Charles signed for the club at the age of 35.
 Charles scored 115 goals in 202 games and took over as player manager in 1967.
 Under Charles’ inspirational leadership, Hereford became one of the strongest non-League sides in the country.
 In October 1971, Charles quit to concentrate on running his sport shop.
 His successor, Colin Addison would lead the club to its finest achievements.

 After holding Newcastle to a 2-2 draw in the FA Cup Third Round, Hereford sensationally won the replay at Edgar Street 2-1 in extra time.
 It was the first time a First Division side had been knocked out by a non-league team since 1949.
 In the fourth round, Hereford took West Ham United to a replay before going down 1-3.
-Their reputation was now made and when the Football league met on June 2nd 1972, The Bulls were elected to the Football League at the expense of Barrow.
+Their reputation was now made and when the Football League met on June 2nd 1972, The Bulls were elected to the Fourth Division at the expense of Barrow.

 Promoted at the first attempt, United spent three seasons in Division Three before they won the championship and were promoted to the Second Division in 1976.
 This proved too much of a stretch and the club plunged back down to the Fourth Division in successive seasons.
 Worse was to come as they had to apply for re-election three times between 1980 and 1983.
 During these bleak times the players turned out in navy rather than black shorts.
 It may be that when the Admiral sportswear company went into liquidation the Hereford bought up several sets of Tottenham kits in the bankruptcy sale.
+Indeed they were so hard up that when, in 1982, they bought a set of Adidas tops, they could not afford shorts and socks so unbranded and even old Coffer navy shorts appeared.
 The club continued to struggle in the lower reaches of the Fourth Division (which became the Third Division when the Football League was re-organised in 1992).

 In 1996 United reached the play-offs but the following season, they finished bottom and were relegated to the Conference after a dramatic final day show down with Brighton, who would have gone down had United won the game.
 Despite uncertainty over the future of their Edgar Street ground, The Bulls have consistently challenged for promotion back to The League.